-Cody was at the free throw line Jan.
-23 with a chance to give CSUN a one-point lead, with just 17 seconds left in regulation.
-However, Cody missed both shots to give the Mustangs a 73-72 victory.
+Cody was at the free throw line with a chance to give CSUN a one-point lead with 17 seconds left in regulation.
+However, Cody missed both shots to give the Mustangs a 73-72 victory on Jan.
+23.

-This time around, Cody made sure to knock down the crucial free throws Friday night with the game on the line against Redlands.
+This time around Cody made sure to knock down the crucial free throws with the game on the line against Redlands on Friday night.

-“Last year we lost a lot of close games within three points and here we go in another overtime game, and as young as we are, this was a great win for this team,” said senior guard Cody, who had a team-high 17 points.
+“Last year we lost a lot of close games within three points and here we go in another overtime game and as young as we are this was a great win for this team,” senior guard Cody, who had a team-high 17 points, said.
 “Last year at Cal Poly I missed two free throws that could have given us the lead, so I wasn’t trying to miss anymore tonight.”

-In the extra period, CSUN fell behind early after Colston, who scored 17 points, made a three-pointer that gave the Bulldogs a 76-73 lead.
+In the extra period CSUN fell behind early after Colston, who scored 17 points, made a three-pointer that gave the Bulldog a 76-73 lead.

-The game remained close as CSUN led 82-81 with 45 seconds remaining in overtime, but Redlands’ inability to rebound doomed them.
-The Matadors came up with two offensive rebounds and Dathan Lyles and Thomas Jacobs made free throws to close out the game.
+The game remained close as CSUN led 82-81 with 45 seconds remaining in overtime but Redlands inability to rebound doomed them.
+CSUN came up with two offensive rebounds and Dathan Lyles and Thomas Jacobs made free throws to close out the game.

-Along with Cody and McLemore, the Matadors had four players in double figures: senior Lyles (12 points) and freshman Josh Greene (11 points).
+Along with Cody the Matadors had four players in double figures; Rashaun McLemore (14 points), Lyles (12 points) and Josh Greene (11 points).

-For the game, CSUN shot 37.5 percent from the field compared to 43.8 percent from Redlands.
-From three-point range, Northridge was 32 percent and the Bulldogs 29.6 percent.
+For the game CSUN shot 37.5 from the field compared to 43.8 percent from Redlands.
+From three-point range Northridge was 32 percent and the Bulldogs 29.6 percent.

-CSUN lost the rebound battle, 55-42, as forwards Lenny Daniel and Frankie Eteuati sat out to get healthy for this Friday’s season opener at UCLA.
+CSUN lost the rebound battle, 55-42, as forwards Lenny Daniel and Frankie Eteuati sat out in order to get healthy for next week’s season opener at UCLA.